mendersoftware/deployments/docs/api_spec.md

                 "error": "Detailed error message"
             }

-## Deploy software version [POST /api/0.0.1/deployments]
+## Deploy software [POST /api/0.0.1/deployments]
-Deploy version of software to specified devices.
-Image is auto assigned to the device from all available images based on software name and device model.
+Deploy software to specified devices.
+Image is auto assigned to the device from all available images based on artifact name and device type.
-NOTE: Because of lack of inventory system, service assumes hardcoded device model for each device: "TestDevice"
+NOTE: Because of lack of inventory system, service assumes hardcoded device type for each device: "TestDevice"

 + Request (application/json)
     + Schema